Thomas C. Ayers's Collection

 Description:

 Tyrone.
-Here is an original photo that I took of a Pennsylvania Railroad train in Tyrone, Pennsylvania, on 16 April 1966.
-Shown here (R to L) are PRR engine #5703 and another unit whose number is not recorded. #5703 is an EP-22 built by EMD in 1952 and rated at 2,250 horsepower.
-They are pulling a westbound passenger train from Harrisburg through the Tyrone Station to Altoona, Pittsburgh, and points West.
+Here is an original photo that I took in Tyrone, Pennsylvania, on 16 April 1966.
+Shown here (R to L) is Pennsylvania Railroad engine #5703 and another unit whose road number is not recorded.
+Both are EP-22's built by GM-EMD and rated at 2,250 horsepower each. #5703 was built in September of 1952.
+They're pulling a passenger train through the Tyrone Station on its way to Altoona and points West.
+Photo taken from the steps of the Pedestrian Overpass.

 Photo Date: